quinn-diesel/flexbox-repo/README.md

 18 - Flexbox equal height columns and leftover elements
 - it's about making the extra space 0 for the grow
+- you can use the grow of 0 in order to create extra space for the flex justify. you can also use the calc(% - px) in order to make sure that the divs dont

+19 - Flexbox in single line height
+-